Skip to main content

 South Carolina Benefits Portals for Seniors: 2026 Guide

-Last updated: April 7, 2026 Bottom line: South Carolina does not use one all-purpose senior benefits portal.
-Most older adults use apply.scdhhs.gov for Healthy Connections Medicaid, Medicare premium help, and long-term care applications, and they use the DSS Benefits Portal for food help through the Supplemental Nutrition Assistance Program (SNAP).
-The two systems do not … Read more
+Last updated: 27 May 2026 Bottom line: South Carolina does not have one single portal for all senior benefits.
+Use the Medicaid portal for Healthy Connections Medicaid, Medicare premium help, annual reviews, and long-term care financial forms.
+Use the DSS Benefits Portal for Supplemental Nutrition Assistance Program (SNAP), some Temporary Assistance for Needy Families (TANF) … Read more

 Pennsylvania Benefits Portals for Seniors: COMPASS, myPATH, and More